Professor Dustin Marshall

 Prior to working at Monash University, Dustin was at the University of Queensland, after a post-doctorate at the University of New South Wales and brief research stints at the Oregon Institute of Marine Biology.

-Dustin is an editor of three journals — Ecology Letters, Functional Ecology and Evolution — and the deputy Editor-in-Chief of Oikos.
+Dustin is an editor of three journals — Ecology Letters, Functional Ecology and Evolution — and Deputy Editor-in-Chief of Oikos.

 Dustin is a member of the Scientific Advisory Committee to the Victorian Government, Australia.